Test in production without watermarks.

 End Using

-Then with the help of the SaveAs method, we can save the new zip file into the file system with the specified directory.
-It will save all the files into a single zip file.
+method to save the new ZIP file to the file system in the specified directory.
+It consolidates all the added files into a single ZIP file.

 IronZIP is a .NET library created especially for managing ZIP files in C# applications.
 It allows developers to manage the compression, extraction, and modification of ZIP files.